Phone: 0114 273 8951

 G v V: Representing a mother in a private law dispute which became care proceedings after discovery that her partner was on the Sex Offenders Register.

 N v B: Representing a French national mother in a residence dispute between two professional parents; father subsequently appealed the decision reached but eventually withdrew that appeal.

 S v P & C: Representing an 11-year-old child in a contact dispute where he was the only child of 8 living with his father and there were contact difficulties with his stepfather and his siblings.Book BarristerBack to top

-Kathryn accepts instructions for all parties who might become involved in inquests, from families through RTC drivers and care homes to Government departments, and is familiar with both jury and non-jury inquests.
+Kathryn accepts instructions for all parties who might become involved in inquests, from families through RTC drivers, and is familiar with both jury and non-jury inquests.
 She brings a sympathetic and sensitive approach to cases where people are inevitably emotional and anxious.

 H-B: representing the MoJ in a prison jury inquest involving issues of mental health and drug use within the prison.